Krishna-Guru/DevOps/Creating Dockerimage and storing in Dockerhub/Readme.txt

 Note-

-1) This Assignment was executed in Windows 10 Education.
+1) This task was executed in Windows 10 Education.
 Hence this installation procedure is written for Windows OS.
-2) This Assignment has been automated by implementing all the necessary instructions in vagrant file and hence running vagrant would install all the required software and create container image and also run it.
+2) This task has been automated by implementing all the necessary instructions in vagrant file and hence running vagrant would install all the required software and create container image and also run it.
-3) If you encounter any errors during the automated execution, please follow the manual instructions.
+3) If you encounter any errors during the automated execution, please report as issues.
 4) IP Address of both containers are present in one of the screenshots, they are 172.17.0.2 and 172.17.0.3